nikolowry/electron-gtk3/README.md

 NOTE - The build script will try to auto-detect your machine type if no arch-type flag is passed

 ## Gotchas
+##### Wayland
+Chromium built with GTK3 on Wayland will crash due to an xcb input error.
+Will need to wait for Chromium to officially fix their builds or integrating some of [`ozone-wayland`](https://github.com/01org/ozone-wayland) patches could be a possible solution.

+##### HiDPI
 There is a known issue with Chromium-GTK3 and hidpi machines.
 Chromium has the DPI for libgtkui hardcoded at 96.
 When using `electron-gtk3` in builds for an app you should inform hidpi users to modify the `.desktop` file or create an alias like so (using this repo's built electron path as an example):

 `GDK_SCALE=2 GDK_DPI_SCALE=.5 dist/electron --force-device-scale-factor=1.5`